 Before You Rent

 Moving off campus to a place of your own is an exciting time!
-Off-Campus Student Services is here to support you in the process and assist you in making an informed and responsible decision.
+We want you to make an informed and responsible decision.
 Before you begin your search or sign an agreement, there are many factors to take into consideration to make the transition as smooth and satisfying as possible.

 Parents ask a Student Life representative about housing options